fenago/PythonForSASUsers/Lab_5.md

 Click notebook `Chapter 05 -- Understanding Indexes.ipynb` in jupterLab UI and run jupyter notebook.

 ## Topics Covered

-Indicies
+- Indicies

-.iloc indexer
+- .iloc indexer

-Setting and Reseting Indicies
+- Setting and Reseting Indicies

-.loc indexer
+- .loc indexer

-Mixing .loc indexer with Boolean Operations
+- Mixing .loc indexer with Boolean Operations

-Altering DataFrame values using the .loc indexer
+- Altering DataFrame values using the .loc indexer

-Conditionally Apply Values Based on Another Column Value
+- Conditionally Apply Values Based on Another Column Value

-.ix indexer
+- .ix indexer

-Indexing Issues
+- Indexing Issues

-Resources

 SAS users tend to think of indexing SAS data sets as a means to improve query performance.
 Another use case for using SAS indices is in performing non-sequential reads for table look-ups.